jaredly/jerd/docs/Roadmap.md

+Erghhm should I switch to lezer for parser generating?
+Given that it supports error recovery....

 ## Ok probably first thing
 Make it so I can upgrade my term format, without things breaking terribly.
 Because right now, I can't even reparse.